2022/23 Review

 The Keeping Safe: Child Protection Curriculum (KS:CPC) is currently being reviewed to ensure it is contemporary and responsive to emerging evidence.
-The estimated timeline for release of the third edition is early 2024.
+A familiarisation period will occur during 2024.

 The review will engage a range of stakeholders, including: